We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 Health Care Coordinator

-If you like using your ability to straighten things out to help people, but the sciences are not your strong suit, a job as a Health Care Coordinator might be a good fit for your talents.
-A Health Care Coordinator makes sure that patients have the care they need lined up and ensures that the various healthcare providers assisting a patient have the information needed to do their work.
+If you enjoy using your skills to help others but find the sciences challenging, a role as a Health Care Coordinator might suit your talents well.
+A Health Care Coordinator ensures that patients receive the necessary care and that the various healthcare providers have the information they need to fulfill their roles.

 Project Manager